“Restoration of the Church,” Topics and Questions (2023)

-The following outline summarizes a few of the important events in the restoration of the gospel and the establishment of The Church of Jesus Christ of Latter-day Saints, which the Lord has declared is “the only true and living church upon the face of the whole earth” (Doctrine and Covenants 1:30).
+The following outline summarizes a few of the important events in the Restoration of the gospel and the establishment of The Church of Jesus Christ of Latter-day Saints, which the Lord has declared is “the only true and living church upon the face of the whole earth.”1

 Early spring, 1820.
 Seeking the true Church of Jesus Christ, 14-year-old Joseph Smith prayed in a grove of trees near his home in Palmyra, New York.
-In answer to his humble prayer, Heavenly Father and Jesus Christ visited him and told him that he must not join any of the churches on the earth at that time.
-(See Joseph Smith—History 1:11–19.)
-In the Church we refer to this experience as Joseph Smith’s First Vision.
+In answer to his humble prayer, Heavenly Father and Jesus Christ visited him and told him that he must not join any of the churches on the earth at that time.2 In the Church we refer to this experience as Joseph Smith’s First Vision.

 September 21–22, 1823.
 Joseph Smith was visited by an angel named Moroni.
 Moroni prophesied of coming events and told Joseph of the Book of Mormon record, written on plates of gold.
-The angel allowed Joseph to see the gold plates, which were buried in the nearby Hill Cumorah.
-(See Joseph Smith—History 1:27–53.)
+The angel allowed Joseph to see the gold plates, which were buried in the nearby Hill Cumorah.3

 September 22, 1827.
-Joseph Smith received the gold plates from Moroni at the Hill Cumorah after having met with Moroni on 22 September of each of the previous four years.
-(See Joseph Smith—History 1:53, 59.)
+Joseph Smith received the gold plates from Moroni at the Hill Cumorah after having met with Moroni on September 22 of each of the previous four years.

 May 15, 1829.
 Having read about baptism for the remission of sins as they worked on the translation of the gold plates, Joseph Smith and his scribe Oliver Cowdery went to a secluded area to inquire of the Lord concerning the matter.
 There, on the banks of the Susquehanna River near Harmony, Pennsylvania, they received the answer to their prayer.
-John the Baptist, a resurrected being, came to them as “a messenger from heaven … in a cloud of light.”
-He conferred upon them the Aaronic Priesthood.
-Then, in obedience to his instructions, Joseph and Oliver baptized each other and ordained each other to the Aaronic Priesthood.
-(See Joseph Smith—History 1:68–72; see also Doctrine and Covenants 13.)
+John the Baptist, a resurrected being, came to them as “a messenger from heaven … in a cloud of light.”4 He conferred upon them the Aaronic Priesthood.
+Then, in obedience to his instructions, Joseph and Oliver baptized each other and ordained each other to the Aaronic Priesthood.5

 May 1829.
-The ancient Apostles Peter, James, and John conferred the Melchizedek Priesthood upon Joseph Smith and Oliver Cowdery.
-(See Doctrine and Covenants 128:20.)
+The ancient Apostles Peter, James, and John conferred the Melchizedek Priesthood upon Joseph Smith and Oliver Cowdery.6

 June 1829.
-Guided “by the gift and power of God” (Doctrine and Covenants 135:3), the Prophet Joseph Smith completed the translation of the Book of Mormon.
+Guided “by the gift and power of God,”7 the Prophet Joseph Smith completed the translation of the Book of Mormon.

 March 26, 1830.
 The first printed copies of the Book of Mormon became available in Palmyra, New York.